 BIM optimizes the prefabrication and modular construction workflow

-Construction trends such as high costs, lower profit margins, shorter project schedules and labor shortages are a few of the reasons why MEP construction firms plan to increase their adoption and use of prefabrication and modular building.
+Construction market trends such as high costs, lower profit margins, shorter project schedules and labor shortages are a few of the reasons why MEP construction firms plan to increase their adoption and use of prefabrication and modular building.
 Other studies demonstrate companies can increase production 3 times by adopting the methodology.

 - — An average of 71% report Site Logistics Cost improvement.